 Moving to France Checklist

 With such a big life decision, it can be difficult to imagine the steps involved in starting your new life in France.
 To help you break it down, we’ve created a quick checklist for the steps it might involve to relocate across the channel.
+Following this checklist systematically will help ensure nothing important is overlooked during your relocation planning.
 Take a look at our France moving checklist, with all the things you’ll need to do before you go.

 Research